Ravenfall

 Sanroko Alpine Tunnel

-This odd experience is actually due to the city the train passes through down below the mountain in the Sunless Sea, an ancient ruin inhabited by the Aboleth King Thrumm.
+This odd experience is due to the city the train passes through down below the mountain in the Sunless Sea, an ancient ruin inhabited by the Aboleth King Thrumm.
 This creature has mastered the art of memory manipulation to such a degree that it can erase the memories of anyone who witnesses him or the hidden city, leaving only the disorienting loss of time.